Peoria Theft Crime Attorney

 Illinois Compiled Statutes 720 ILCS 5/16-1, theft can occur anytime someone takes another person's property without

-criminal defense attorney from McCall Law Offices, P.C.
+McCall Law Offices, P.C.

 Understanding Theft Charges in Illinois